sjg20/u-boot-concept/tools/binman/binman.rst

   Perhaps it should completely regenerate the flat tree?
 - Put faked files into a separate subdir and remove them on start-up, to avoid seeing them as 'real' files on a subsequent run
+- Support images which depend on each other

 --
 Simon Glass <sjg@chromium.org>